 Ok, so we have a list of things that we see often when people are remodelling their kitchen.

 - Spending Too Much.
 The maximum amount that you would want to spend on your kitchen renovation is around 25% of the value of your home.
-Typically in Canada, we see $10000-20000 as a great ranch for entry-level complete kitchen renovations.
-Obviously you can spend more or less depending on your finishes and how big of a renovation you may want to do.
+Typically in Canada, we see $10000-20000 as a great range for entry-level complete kitchen renovations.
+Obviously, you can spend more or less depending on your finishes and how big of a renovation you may want to do.
 Just don’t overdo it…you will not get the investment back if you spend too much.

 - Congruence with the rest of your house.
 You want to make sure that your kitchen renovation fits in with the rest of the house.

 - Island yes or Island no. Most everybody wants an island, but you need to make sure that you can have one in your space and that it makes sense.
-If you try to get an island that is too big it may take up all of your kitchens space.
+If you try to get an island that is too big it may take up all of your kitchen space.
 You also need to think about functionality.
 What do you want the island for?

 - Underestimating time and cost.
 Usually, this is a big one.
 Most renovations take longer and cost more than we think.
 Usually, there is something that happens along the way that causes a delay or requires an additional budget to get done.
 Make sure you have a contingency plan in place.
 It is recommended that you have 10% of the budget and 1-2 weeks of time set aside in case of emergency or unexpected items.